mj8295/Data_Projects/docs/CrossShopping.md

 ### Part 5: Create Views

 #### Part 5.1: Create the Data Warehouse View
+This will contain the data that is needed for the analysis.
+All of the tables will be directly or indirectly built off of this view
 ```sql
 DROP VIEW data_warehouse;
 CREATE OR REPLACE VIEW data_warehouse AS